CodechefVaibhav/Dynamic-Logging/ASYNC_LOGING.md

 Then configure your loggers as usual in the log4j2.xml file.

+### Adjust the Thread Pool
+You can fine-tune the asynchronous logging thread pool by customizing these attributes in the logback-spring.xml:

+- **queueSize**: Number of log messages that can be held in memory before being processed.
+- **discardingThreshold**: Controls when to discard messages if the queue is full.
+- **maxHistory**: Retains the number of backup files for file logging.

+---

 ### Benefits of Asynchronous Logging

 - **Reduces latency** of the logging operation.